Speaking: Specific Purposes C1

 C) Focusing on a position.

 → Answer: B. This is a classic "If... then..." trade.
-The speaker is not giving the discount for free; they are trading it for something they want (faster payment).
+The discount is traded for faster payment.

-- Choose a negotiation scenario (e.g., negotiating a salary, a project deadline with your boss, or the price of a major purchase).
+- Choose a scenario (e.g., negotiating a salary, a project deadline, or the price of a major purchase).

-- Your Position (What you will ask for first).
+- Your Position (What you will ask for).

 - Your Interest (The real reason you need it).

-- Their Likely Position (What you expect them to say).
+- Their Likely Position (What you expect them to ask for).

-- Their Likely Interest (The likely reason they will say it).
+- Their Likely Interest (The probable reason they need it).

 - Brainstorm 2-3 "Win-Win" Options that could satisfy both of your underlying interests.

-- This planning process is the key to moving from a simple bargainer to a strategic negotiator.
-It prepares you to lead the conversation toward a creative, mutually beneficial solution.
+This planning process prepares you to lead the conversation toward a creative, mutually beneficial solution.